alicehe2003/ImageEditor/README.md

 # Known bugs

 - Browser sometimes refresh itself, losing all data.
 Likely cause: functions not fully loaded before uploading image, causing a refresh.
 Needs more investigation.
-- When leader disconnects peers are not informed.
-Establish a heartbeat.
-- Image load time and network calls take too long.
-Compress data before sending it over the network, and decompress it upon receiving.